-3.2.3.
+3.2.4.
 Sample Collection

+Groundwater samples were collected from of 24 of the 26 wells; well YVD-14 was not sampled due to damage and well YVD-02 was not sampled due to lack of available water.
 Groundwater samples were collected using low-flow sample collection procedures described in the Standard Operation Procedure (SOP) entitled Low-Flow Groundwater Purging and Sampling Procedures for Monitoring Wells (IES, 2015; Appendix E).
 Low-flow sample collection is a method that minimizes the impact of the purging process on groundwater chemistry and results in a smaller volume of purge water generated.